 I say all this not to tell you that I’m no longer going to vote.
-Again, I believe that in the political governing system that I live in, it’s my responsibility to vote.
-I live in a representative democracy and that’s where God has placed me.
-I’m not going to rebel against His choice just because it’s not going the way I think it should.
+Again, I believe that in the political governing system that we live in, it’s our responsibility to vote.
+We live in a representative democracy and that’s where God has placed us.
+We shouldn’t rebel against His choice just because it’s not going the way we think it should.

 Does My Vote Count?